ntlex/PhasedLSTM-Keras/README.md

 Keras implementation of Phased LSTM [https://arxiv.org/abs/1610.09513], from NIPS 2016.

-This is an extension to the [fferroni/PhasedLSTM-Keras](https://github.com/fferroni/PhasedLSTM-Keras), to allow switching off the training of the timegate and enable it to work on fixed weights for the *shift*, *period* and *ratio* parameters.
+This is an extension to the [fferroni/PhasedLSTM-Keras](https://github.com/fferroni/PhasedLSTM-Keras) original contribution, to allow switching off the training of the timegate and enable it to work on fixed weights for the *shift*, *period* and *ratio* parameters.

 ### Usage